enso-org/enso/README.md

 follows:

 ```
-luna run --target path/to/MyProject
+luna run --target <project-path>
 ```

+The above instructions assume that you have the relocatable package described in [Packaging Luna](#packaging-luna) in your `PATH`.
+If you don't and would just like to run these commands from the Luna repository, please ensure that you instead call `stack exec luna -- <args>`, where `<args>` are the arguments that you would like to pass to Luna.

 #### Executing Luna on Standalone Files
 The Luna interpreter is also capable of executing standalone Luna files.
 This can be done by passing a luna source file to the `--target` flag, similarly to the above.
+This source file must contain a `main` function to be used as the entry point.

 #### Overriding the Standard Library Location
 By default, a development build of Luna will look for the standard library in `$LUNA_REPO_PATH/stdlib/`, but it is possible to override this.
 If you would like to do so, you need to define the `LUNA_STDLIB_OVERRIDE` environment variable and set its value to the absolute path to the Luna standard library that you want to use.

 As long as the variable is set, the compiler will use the location you provide, so don't forget to unset it if you would like to go back to using the included copy.

 This environment variable override will also work for distributed binaries of Luna, and so provides a useful way to work on the standard library without needing to download and build Luna in its entirety.

 ## Contributing to Luna